baeshiii/CapstoneProject/README.md

 - **Model:**
   You can swap `movenet-lightning.tflite` with another compatible TFLite pose model.
 - **Feedback Logic:**
-  Modify `SquatAnalyzer` and `FeedbackUtils` for different exercise feedback.
+  Modify `SquatDepthAnalyzer` and `FeedbackUtils` for different exercise feedback.

 ## License